it-innovation/sam/doc/base.rst

    This object is a reference type (it is passed by reference).

-.. function:: isConstant(Object object)

-   This object is a constant type (it is passed by value).

 .. function:: isA(Ref object, String type)

    The object has the given type.
 Note than an object may have multiple